haferm/IaC/README.md

-This is my first Location for Scripts
+This is my first location for scripts